neonephos/outreach/topics/ambassador_program/documentation/ambassador_role.md

 #### Requirements

--   Approval by Outreach Committee to be included into the Ambassador program
+-   Approval by the Outreach Committee via vote to be included into the Ambassador program

 ### Community Ambassador Q3 2026 (duration: 1 year)

 Starting in Q3 2026, the rules for becoming an Ambassador are strengthened, as now enough time has passed to establish the program.
+Applicants are evaluated against these criteria and voted on by the NeoNephos Ambassador working group within the Outreach Committee.

 #### Requirements